Do they drink real alcohol in Peaky Blinders?

 Why Use Prop Drinks?

 The decision to use prop drinks instead of real alcohol serves several purposes.
 Firstly, it ensures the safety of the actors, as consuming large quantities of alcohol during filming could lead to impaired judgment and potential accidents.
 Secondly, using prop drinks allows for consistency in the actors’ performances, as they can maintain a level of control and precision in their acting without the influence of alcohol.
-Lastly, it simplifies the logistics of filming, as the production team can easily replicate the same drink for multiple takes without worrying about the actors becoming intoxicated.
+Lastly, it simplifies the logistics of filming, as the production team can easily replicate the same drink for multiple takes without worrying about the availability or quality of real alcohol.

 Frequently Asked Questions